Marwell Zoo: History

+In the late 1980s, a number of scimitar-horned oryx and nyala antelope were transported from Marwell Zoo to the Pearl Coast Zoological Gardens in Broome, Western Australia.
+The Pearl Coast Zoo was a project of Lord Alistair McAlpine, opened in 1984.

 In 1991 Dr John Knowles was appointed an OBE for services to conservation.

 In 1999, the zoo lost all of its penguins (22 African and 5 macaroni) to avian malaria.
 There were other cases in the UK but Marwell was the only zoo to lose its entire colony, which had arrived only two and a half years before to stock the new Penguin World exhibit.
 After consulting with experts, the exhibit was restocked with Humboldt penguins, which whilst endangered in the wild, are present in greater numbers in captivity.

 In 2003, after constructing a new enclosure for critically endangered Amur leopards, a female leopard (Jade) escaped and fell from a tree to her death after being shot with a tranquiliser dart only days before the official opening of the exhibit.
 Following a replacement after the death of Jade, in 2005 the first cub born to the new Amur leopard pair, Amirah, escaped into the male's enclosure and was killed by her father.
 On 18 November 2007, a female Amur leopard cub (named Kiska following a public vote) was born as a result of a European Conservation Breeding Programme.

 Both the park and charity changed their name to "Marwell Wildlife" in April 2009, to promote awareness of conservation work beyond the park.
 The charity had previously been called the Marwell Preservation Trust, and the park had been Marwell Zoological Park.

 In August 2022 another female giraffe died unexpectedly.